 Hiring a digital marketing agency for your startup

 By now, you’re ready to hire a digital marketing agency, either to get you off the ground or augment your in-house marketing talent.
-There are certain things to look out for, as follows:
+There are certain things to look out for:

 Cultural fit: With traditional agencies, you get slow on iteration and experimentation.
 They prefer so-called tried and tested methods.
 That's not ideal.
 You need fresh ideas, a data-driven system, and flexible processes that iterate quickly and can pivot when required.